 Like demonstrative pronouns, the Greek article is used as a pronoun when it stands alone without a noun.
 "This" is usually translated as "the one" or, "the ones" but it can also have the sense of referring to a previously mentioned noun, like any pronoun, as in "this" or "this one", referring back to the previous noun.

-When preceding an adjective, the adjective acts like a noun, "the strong" or, more precisely, "the strong ones."
-When preceding a verbal adjective, it also creates an noun, "sowing" becomes "the one sowing."
+When preceding a verbal adjective, a participle, it also creates an noun, "sowing" becomes "the one sowing."
 When it precedes an infinitive of the verb, it creates a noun describing the action, "to sow" and becomes "the sower."
 In English we use the gerund, not the infinitive for this same purpose.
 A gerund is a verb form that ends in -ing.
 A gerund phrase includes the gerund, plus any modifiers and complements.
 Gerunds and gerund phrases always function as nouns.
 They can act as subjects, direct objects, indirect objects, predicate nominatives, or objects of a preposition in a sentence.

 Greek has no indefinite article like English does.
 This means that there is no phrase "a man" - just the word "man" standing alone.
 This may seem odd at first, but there is no indefinite article for plural words in English either.
 We just say, "men" like the ancient Greeks did.